 Monthly mortgage payment: $2533.43

 Extra payment (monthly): $66.57

 Rounded-up payment: $2,600

-The interest savings are larger because more interest is due on a larger loan, but the term isn’t reduced as much because the extra payment is smaller relative to the larger payment at this loan amount.
+The interest savings are larger because more interest is due on a larger home loan, but the term isn’t reduced as much because the rounded-up payment is smaller relative to the larger payment due at that loan amount.

 Still, $25,000 in savings for paying an extra $67 bucks a month ain’t too shabby.

 Remember, these scenarios assume you’ll hold the loan to term, which many homeowners do not.

 [More ways to pay off your mortgage early.]